'Scam 1992' actor Mithilesh Chaturvedi dies of cardiac arrest at 67 | Entertainment

 The 67-year-old actor suffered a cardiac arrest ten days ago and was admitted to Kokilaben Dhiruben Ambani hospital in suburban Mumbai.

 The official Twitter handle of Cine & TV Artistes Association (CINTAA) posted, ''CINTAA expresses its condolences on the demise of Mithilesh Chaturvedi.''
-Chaturvedi's last rites will be held in the evening at a crematorium in Versova.
+Chaturvedi's last rites were held in the evening at a crematorium in Versova.
 The actor is survived by his wife, two daughters and a son.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)